bogu-io/bogu-docs/docs/explanation/bogu-dir.md

 sidebar_position: 1
 ---

-# The .bogu Directory
+# .bogu Directory

 The `.bogu` directory contains configuration files, the database, and other temporary files for bogu.
 It is created in the `$HOME` folder when you first run bogu.

 ## boguignore

-Bogu automatically creates a `.boguignore` file in the `$HOME/.bogu` directory where you can add path or file patterns to ignore during a scan.
+Bogu automatically creates a `boguignore` file in the `$HOME/.bogu` directory where you can add path or file patterns to ignore during a scan.
 See [Ignoring Paths](/docs/guides/ignore) for more information.

 ## archives